 We love experimenting with trends, often blending techniques and flavors to come up with new creations.
-The one we are sharing here combines two enormously popular ingredients – eggs and wraps – and we gave the dish a Latino twist.
-And although these ingredients probably bring breakfast immediately to mind, the dish is hearty enough to serve during any daypart.
+The one we share here combines two enormously popular ingredients – eggs and wraps – and gives the dish a Latino twist.
+And although these ingredients probably bring breakfast to mind, the dish is hearty enough to serve during any daypart.

 We prepared our eggs in the style of an Italian frittata.
 According to Wikipedia, the Italian word frittata derives from fritta and roughly translates to egg-cake.
-This was originally a general term for cooking eggs in a skillet, anywhere on the spectrum from fried egg, through conventional omelette, to an Italian version of the Spanish tortilla de patatas, made with fried potato.
-Outside Italy, frittata was seen as equivalent to “omelette” until at least the mid-1950s.
+This was originally a general term for cooking eggs in a skillet, anywhere on the spectrum from fried egg through conventional omelette, to an Italian version of the Spanish tortilla de patatas, made with fried potato.
+Outside Italy, frittata was seen as equivalent to omelette until at least the mid-1950s.

 Our preparation of the eggs is also a form of CVap Staging.
 In this case, an operator could prepare the frittata component in hotel pans well ahead of service and then hold the eggs beautifully until assembly, saving time during the rush.
 The cooked eggs will maintain their texture and exactly the right amount of moisture, as if they were cooked to order.

-1 dozen small tortillas
+- 1 dozen small tortillas

 - 2 dozen fresh eggs

-2 cups of half & half
+- 2 cups of half & half

-Chopped green bell peppers, red bell peppers, and onions
+- Chopped green bell peppers, red bell peppers, and onions

 Place tortillas in preheated CVap Holding Cabinet (with a Food Temperature setting of 140° and a + 0 Food Texture setting).
-Prepare 1 full size 2 ¼ inch hotel pan with melted butter.
+Prepare one full size 2 ¼ inch hotel pan with melted butter.
 Mix and add eggs and the half & half to the pan, and sprinkle chopped veggies over the entire pan.
 Season with salt and pepper to taste.
-Cook in a preheated CVap Cook and Hold Oven set with Constant Cook ON, a Food Temperature setting of 200°F (Doneness), and a Food Texture setting of 0 (Browning), for 12 minutes.
+Cook in a preheated CVap Cook & Hold Oven set with Constant Cook ON, a Food Temperature setting of 200°F (Doneness), and a Food Texture setting of 0 (Browning), for 12 minutes.
 Remove from oven and place with the tortillas in the CVap Holding Cabinet (set at 140° + 0).